Up to 21 dead, doctor says, as anti-China riots spread in Vietnam

-HANOI Up to 21 people were killed in Vietnam, a doctor said on Thursday, and a huge foreign steel project was set ablaze as anti-China riots spread in response to China deploying an oil rig in seas claimed by both countries.
+HANOI Up to 21 people were killed in Vietnam, a doctor said on Thursday, and a huge foreign steel project was set ablaze as anti-China riots spread to the centre of the country a day after arson and looting in the south.

 "There were about a hundred people sent to the hospital last night.
 Many were Chinese.
 More are being sent to the hospital this morning," the doctor at Ha Tinh General Hospital told Reuters by phone.